kafka-developer/ccloud-automation/cfk-compatibility-metrics.md

 ## 4) KRaft sanity

-You’re right to ask.
-There isn’t a separate, branded “**KRaft version**” string.
-In practice you prove KRaft’s “version” by two things:
+In practice we check KRaft’s “version” by two things:

 1. the **Kafka core level** you’re running (from CP → Kafka map), and
 2. the **finalized features**—especially **`metadata.version`**—that the cluster advertises.

-Here’s a **drop-in replacement** for your Section 4 that adds a real, minimal **KRaft “version” check** and a simple **PASS/FAIL**:

 ---